dataprofessor/bear-dataset/README.md

 - Snout_Length_cm
 - Forearm_Circumference_cm
 - Ear_Length_cm
-2. Image Data: The second portion is a collection of images, where each image corresponds to a unique ID from the tabular data.
+2. Image Data (`images/` folder): The second portion is a collection of images, where each image corresponds to a unique ID from the tabular data.
 This allows for visual analysis and the extraction of image-based features.

 <table>
   <tr>